 The Ultimate Bali Packing Guide: What to Pack for A Trip To Bali

-As you guys know, I spend a lot of my time these days in my home-away-from-home, Bali!
+As you guys know, we spend a few months every year in our home-away-from-home, Bali!
 With so many trips to this island throughout the year, I’ve had to become somewhat of an expert on packing for Bali.
 I get the question “What do I pack for a vacation in Bali?” allll the time from friends.
 Whether you’re packing for your honeymoon, packing for a trip with friends, or going on your first Southeast Asia solo trip, packing for a tropical vacation can be stressful!
 But it can also be fun when you start shopping for all your vacation clothes 🙂 So forget the stress and focus on all the infinity pools, yoga seshes, waterfalls, and coconuts on the beach that are in your future.
 Here is your Ultimate Bali Packing List.

 Let’s get the basics out of the way: